SchlossLab/severe-CDI/paper/paper.md

 from patients diagnosed with a CDI.
 Leftover stool samples that were sent to the clinical microbiology lab were collected and split into different aliquots.
-For 16S sequencing, the aliquot of stool was resuspended in DNA genotek stabilization buffer and then stored in the -80°C freezer.
+For 16S sequencing, the aliquot of stool was re-suspended in DNA genotek stabilization buffer and then stored in the -80°C freezer.
 Only the first CDI sample per patient was used for subsequent ML analyses such that no patient is represented more than once, resulting in a dataset of 1,277 samples.